 The customer is someone who sees value in what you provide and therefore pays you.
 Employees get paid by their employer because they fill a need in the business.
 The difference in being an entrepreneur is you learn to provide value to more than one customer.
 Customers who are interested to buy the same product are considered as a market.

 Money only gets exchanged when there’s perceived value.

 So for example, as a tutor, my market is the parents.
 Even though the students have some influence over their parents’ decision-making, the parents are the ones paying me.
-It doesn’t matter that much if the students think that I’m a good tutor or not, ultimately the parents must perceive that I’m valuable and helping them to achieve their desired outcome.
+It doesn’t matter that much if the students think that I’m a good tutor or not, ultimately the parents must perceive that I’m valuable and I can help them to achieve their desired outcome.
 If not, I won’t get hired or I’ll be fired.

 The keyword here is perception.
 It depends on what the customer perceives as valuable.
-Often times, we INFJs might offer advice to others because we think it’s “good for them”.
+Oftentimes, we INFJs might offer advice to others because we think it’s “good for them”.
 However, if the other party isn’t convinced and what we offer is not what they really wanted or needed, then no money is exchanged.

 Once you understand that entrepreneurship is based on value creation and exchange, it will be much easier to start and grow your business.

 Before I start, I would like to credit my online mentor, Roger Hamilton, for his work.
-I’ve been learning from him since 2014 and a lot of things that I mentioned below comes from him.
+I’ve been learning from him since 2014 and a lot of things that I mentioned below come from him.
 He’s the main resource I rely on to grow my business.
 If you want to learn more, you can check out his YouTube channel.

 1. Know your natural path as an entrepreneur.

 Each entrepreneur has a natural path of creating their wealth and business.
 The way Oprah Winfrey creates wealth is different from the way Warren Buffet creates wealth.
 One uses her brand to promote others while the other analyzes the financial market and buys appreciating assets.